 Do I understand how to care for a pet?

-It is your responsibility, as a pet owner, to thoroughly research the basic requirements of your chosen pet.
-You should do this before bringing your pet home so that you are well informed about the species-specific needs of your pet and you are prepared to take good care of it.
-Simply asking a breeder, or doing a quick internet search is not enough.
-You should look for a comprehensive book about your chosen species or breed and consult with an animal health professional.
+When you are considering adding a companion animal to your family, it is your responsibility, to thoroughly research the basic requirements of your chosen animal.
+You should do this before considering adopting/purchasing your animal and prior to bringing them home so that you are well informed about the species-specific needs of your companion animal and so you’re ready to take good care of them.
+You could look for a comprehensive book about your chosen species and other information about your chosen breed/crossbreed.

 Do I have time to care for a pet?